jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/security/availability/recovery-objective.md

 In the monthly analysis,
 the first and last month of
-the year the ASM service
+the year the ARM service
 usage decreases due to platform freezing and customer vacations.